ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-6.md

 layout: learningpathall
 ---

-## Objective
-In this step, you will adjust the Dockerfile, and then build the Docker image.
+In this section you will modify the Dockerfile and then build the Docker image.

 ### Modify a Dockerfile
 We need to modify the following line in the Dockerfile (in Visual Studio Code)